+It's a long-term condition that tends to go through cycles where symptoms flare up, then calm down.
 Although there's no cure, there are treatments to manage your symptoms.

 Doctors don't know why some people get lichen sclerosus.